INSHAAALLAHPROGRAMMIST/z.b/SECURITY_IMPLEMENTATION.md

 # Security Implementation Guide

-This document outlines the comprehensive security implementation for the Zamon Books e-commerce platform.
+This document outlines the comprehensive security implementation for the Zamon Books e-commerce platform with Enhanced Admin Dashboard.

 ## Overview